-Interns will work with their clinical supervisors to create an appropriate plan for transfer of care of patients/clients.
-Transfer of care may be appropriate at the end of a clinical rotation, if a higher level of care is needed, if the patient/client needs are outside of the intern's expertise or scope of practice, or if there is poor fit between an intern and patient/client.
+Interns will work with their clinical supervisors to create an appropriate plan for transfer of care of patients/clients/members.
+Transfer of care may be appropriate at the end of a clinical rotation, if a higher level of care is needed, if the patient/client/member needs are outside of the intern's expertise or scope of practice, or if there is poor fit between an intern and patient/client/member.

-Page 1 of 2 SUBJECT: PROTOCOL DEFINING COMMON CIRCUMSTANCES REQUIRING FACULTY INVOLVEMENT
+SUBJECT: PROTOCOL DEFINING COMMON CIRCUMSTANCES REQUIRING FACULTY INVOLVEMENT

-SOURCE: University of Arizona College of Medicine
+SOURCE: University of Arizona College of Medicine Effective Date: July 1, 2022 APPROVAL: Denise Rodríguez Esquivel, PhD, Program Director

-APPROVAL: \\

-REVISION DATE: 07/01/2023
+REVISION DATE: 03/05/2024